15+ Intense Yandere Boy Anime Characters (Male Yandere List)

 Azusa Mukami — Diabolik Lovers

-Azusa Mukami - Diabolic Lovers
+Azusa Mukami Diabolik Lovers yandere boy

 Azusa is a nightmare because his “love” is tangled with trauma and harm.
 He swings between sadism and masochism, and he projects that onto Yui in ways that are clearly abusive.